Deiondrae/Team-Profile-Generator/README.md

 # Team Profile Generator
   ![License](https://img.shields.io/badge/License-MIT-blue.svg)
   ## Description
-  This app used the CLI and node's inquirer package to take information from the user about team members and generates an html with profiles for each team member
+  This app uses the CLI and node's inquirer package to take information from the user about team members and generates an html with profiles for each team member

   ## Table of Contents
   - [Description](#Description)